-New Dehli in March 1947.
+New Dehli, India, March 1947.
 The huge and stately Viceroy's Palace is like a beehive.
-Its five hundred employees are busy preparing the coming of Lord Louis Mountbatten, who has just been appointed new (and last) viceroy of India by prime minister Clement Attlee.
-Mountbatten, whose difficult task consists of overseeing the transition of British India to independence, arrives at the Palace, accompanied by Edwina, his liberal-minded wife and Pamela, his eighteen-year-old daughter.
-Meanwhile, in the staff quarters, a love story is born between Jeet, a Hindu, and Aalia, a Muslim beauty.
-Things will prove difficult - not to say very difficult - both on the geopolitical and personal level.Written by
+Its five hundred employees are busy preparing the coming of Louis Francis Albert Victor Nicholas Mountbatten, 1st Earl Mountbatten of Burma (Hugh Bonneville), who has just been appointed new (and last) Viceroy of India by Prime Minister Clement Attlee.
+Mountbatten, whose difficult task consists of overseeing the transition of British India to independence, arrives at the Palace, accompanied by Edwina (Gillian Anderson), his liberal-minded wife and Pamela (Lily Travers), his eighteen-year-old daughter.
+Meanwhile, in the staff quarters, a love story is born between Jeet Kumar (Manish Dayal), a Hindu, and Aalia Noor (Huma Qureshi), a Muslim beauty.
+Things will prove to be difficult, not to say very difficult, on the geopolitical and personal level.Written by

 Om Puri played Nahari in Gandhi (1982), which also dealt with the transition of British India to self governance and the partition of India in 1947.
 See more »

-Gillian Anderson is credited as Lady Edwina Mountbatten.
-However, this was never her name.
-She would only be known as Lady Edwina if her father had been an earl, marquess or duke.
-After her husband was knighted, she was Edwina, Lady Mountbatten or Lady Louis Mountbatten.
-After her husband was created a viscount and then earl, she was styled as Edwina Mountbatten, Viscountess Mountbatten of Burma and Edwina Mountbatten, Countess Mountbatten of Burma, respectively, or more commonly Lady Mountbatten.
+Gillian Anderson is credited as Lady Lady Edwina Mountbatten.
+She would only be called Lady Edwina if her father had been an earl, marquess, or duke.
+After her husband was knighted, she became Edwina, Lady Mountbatten or Lady Louis Mountbatten.
+When Louis Mountbatten became a viscount, she became Edwina Mountbatten, Viscountess Mountbatten of Burma.
+When he became an earl, she became Edwina Mountbatten, Countess Mountbatten of Burma.
+More commonly, she would simply be Lady Mountbatten.
 See more »

 Was this review helpful to you?